Danielnara24/gemini-api-toolkit/README.md

 ## Comparison: Manually vs. Toolkit

 The following example demonstrates a complex multimodal workflow:
-Processing images and a PDF to generate a structured insurance claim decision using the `gemini-3-pro-preview` model.
+Processing images and a PDF to generate an insurance claim decision using the `gemini-3-pro-preview` model.

 **Raw SDK (Manual Implementation):**
 ```python